OTUSOFE365025/project-group-30-crn-45740/ADD Iteration 2.md

 ### Iteration goal:

-Design an architecture for the **presentation and application/service layers** that supports UC1, UC2, UC5, and UC6 using the existing web application reference architecture, while preparing the system for announcements and analytics in later iterations.
+Design an architecture for the **presentation and application/service layers** that supports UC1, UC2, UC5, and UC6 using the existing web application reference architecture.

 ---